Events

 Zoom Office

-The Hive: Meets on the Third Thursday of each month at 5.30 – 7.00 pm
+The Hive (Mental health and advocacy group): Meets on the 2nd Tuesday of each month at 5.30 pm – 7.00 pm

 Peer Employment Network: 4th Wednesday of every month: 10:30 am to 12:00 pm